greetingsfellowhumans/weighted_random/guides/weighted_random.md

     iex> # Let's play with a radius! iex> range = 1..50
     iex> weights = [%{target: 25, weight: 20, radius: 5}]
-    iex> # Here, the radius of 5 means that extra weight is ALSO given to the 5 values on either side of 25.
+    iex> # Here, the radius of 5 means that extra weight is ALSO given to the 5 iex> # values on either side of 25.
 I.e.: 20..24 and 26..30 iex> Stream.repeatedly(fn -> rand(range, weights, index: false) end) |> Enum.take(10)
     [29, 35, 27, 23, 25, 23, 24, 17, 23, 27]
     iex>